Heel or Toe Bone Spurs

 Symptoms Associated with Heel and Toe Spurs

-Pain is usually the only symptom of heel or toe spurs, but you may not notice bone spurs in your feet until the pain becomes severe.
-Heel spurs can show up intermittently or chronically when you’re doing a strenuous activity like power walking, jogging or running.
+Pain is the most common symptom of a heel or toe spur, but you may notice a hard bump under the skin which can become irritated in certain shoes.
+Heel spur pain can flare up intermittently or chronically when you’re doing strenuous activities like power walking, jogging, or running.
 Some people describe pain from toe or heel spurs as a pin or knife poking them in the bottom of their feet, especially when they stand up out of bed in the morning.
-If you let it go, the symptoms may return later as a dull ache in your heel or toe.
+The symptoms may return later as a dull ache in your heel or toe.

 If you see inflammation during physical activities, find the best foot doctor possible in New York as soon as you can.
-Inflammation may also be a symptom of other soft-tissue conditions in your foot, so it’s important to visit your NYC podiatrist to receive a proper diagnosis.
+Inflammation may also be a symptom of other soft-tissue conditions in your foot, so it’s important to visit the best podiatrists in Manhattan to receive a proper diagnosis.

 Diagnosis of Toe and Heel Spurs

-The foot doctor may examine your foot with an MRI or X-rays to identify the spur on the toes or heel bone, also known as the calcaneus.
-Bone spurs may also show up in examinations by your foot doctor with ultrasound imaging, CT scans and myelograms — a process that uses dyes for contrast that appear in X-rays and MRIs.
+The foot doctor may examine your foot with an MRI or X-rays to identify the spur on the toes or heel bone.
+Bone spurs may also show up in examinations by your foot doctor with ultrasound imaging, CT scans, and myelograms — a process that uses dyes for contrast that appear in X-rays and MRIs.

 Treating Heel and Toe Spurs

 Unfortunately, the pain caused by heel and toe spurs doesn’t decrease with rest.
-It can actually feel worse if you go for a walk in the morning.
-Your plantar fascia tissue stretches, which puts extra stress on your heel.
-The pain may decrease the more you walk, but people with this condition often feel the pain come back after a prolonged rest or additional walking.
+It can actually feel worse after sitting or when you wake up in the morning.
+Your plantar fascia tissue stretches when you place your foot on the grouns, putting extra stress on your heel.
+The pain may decrease the more you walk, but people with this condition often feel the pain come back after prolonged rest or additional walking.

-Manhattan podiatrist may advise the following treatments for toe and heel spur-related conditions, depending on your situation:
+Our Manhattan podiatry specialists may advise the following treatments for toe and heel spur-related conditions, depending on your situation: